 There you have it!
 Leaving a review at Bookbub can be just as helpful to authors as reviewing it on Amazon or Goodreads.

 If you’d like to join my review team, screenshot your review and message me.
 Reviews aren’t required, but they are truly, deeply appreciated.

 Thank you for helping indie authors survive by recommending our books to other readers!

 Which book should I review RIGHT NOW?

-Since Mel’s Vampire Coven Book 1 is BRAND NEW, it could use some review love!
+Since Rejected Wolf Pack Book 1 is BRAND NEW, it could use some review love!

-Or if you haven’t read it yet, but you HAVE read Our Fae Queen, the box set could use your help!
-Since it’s not new, it hasn’t been getting as much love.
+Or if you haven’t read Protected by Outcasts yet, but HAVE read Our Fae Queen, then Volume 2 could use your help!
+Since it’s also new.

 But it’s really easy to review!